NatalieYaspo/E-Commerce_Back_End/README.md

 Clone this GitHub repo to their local computer.

 Open the .env.EXAMPLE file.
-Enter the correct database name, MySQL username, and MySQL password, then remove the ".EXAMPLE" from the file name.
+Enter the correct database name (should already be listed), MySQL username, and MySQL password, then remove the ".EXAMPLE" from the file name.

-Connect to a database using Sequelize:
+Create the database in MySQL Workbench from the terminal:
 - mysql -u root -p
-- source schema.sql
+- source ./db/schema.sql

+Install all dependencies in VS Code
+- npm install

+Insert the seeds into the database using the terminal:
+- node /seeds

 ## Usage